LiQingy/LiQingy.github.io/about.markdown

 ### 2. Convolutional Neural Network

 The architecture of CNN has been constructed already.
+The model is applied to the study of SIMBA and DESI galaxy samples.